biodash/biodash.github.io/content/codeclub/07_rmarkdown/index.md

 <div>

-### Bonus Exercise: Other output formats
+### Bonus 2: Other output formats

-Try one or more output formats other than `html_document`, see [here](https://rmarkdown.rstudio.com/docs/reference/index.html#section-output-formats) for the list of available options.
+Try one or more output formats other than `html_document`, see [this website](https://rmarkdown.rstudio.com/docs/reference/index.html#section-output-formats) for the list of available options.
 If you want to try presentations, note that three dashes `---` are used to separate slides.

 <div class="alert alert-note">

 <div>

-It might be confusing that, on the website linked to above (see also the screenshot in section V), the output formats are listed *functions* (`html_document()` rather than `html_document`) -- but this is simply because under the hood, these functions are called via the YAML header.
+It might be confusing that on the website linked to above (see also the screenshot in section V), the output formats are listed *functions* (`html_document()` rather than `html_document`) -- but this is simply because under the hood, these functions are called via the YAML header.

 </div>